 The management of distal tibia fractures remains a challenge in orthopedic surgery, given the unique anatomical and biomechanical characteristics of the distal tibial region.
-The evolution of surgical techniques and implant technology has significantly influenced the approach towards these injuries.
-Among these advancements, the minimally invasive percutaneous osteosynthesis (MIPO) technique using a locking compression plate (LCP) has emerged as a promising method, offering the benefits of minimal soft tissue disruption, preservation of the fracture hematoma, and stable fixation [1].
+The evolution of surgical techniques and implant technology significantly influenced the approach towards these advancements, Among these injuries. minimally invasive percutaneous osteosynthesis (MIPO) technique using a locking compression plate (LCP) has emerged as a promising method, offering the benefits of minimal soft tissue disruption, preservation of the fracture hematoma, and stable fixation [1].